The Ultimate Guide to Driving in Faroe Islands

 You will find sheep roaming pretty much everywhere in the Faroe Islands.
 As you drive across the landscapes, you will sooner or later share the road with some sheep.
 You can expect to find sheep eating grass on the side of the more or less everywhere.
 They tend to run out on the roads when panicked.

 So just be careful and keep those sheep in mind when driving around.
 The Faroe Islands means the Sheep Islands after all.
+In case of an accident, always call the Faroese police.

 Experiencing the different islands in a vehicle allows for a tailor-made vacation.
 You will have your trip personalised so you can plan your stay in this stunning place on earth to your own desires.
 Road conditions are good and it is super easy to get from one location to another.
 This makes the Faroe Islands ideal for a road trip.